Home > Digital technologies > IS Management > Data protection: DPOs face the challenges of AI

 Share this page :

-The rise of AI in business is revolutionizing the protection of personal data: chatbots, product recommendations, automatic selection of candidates for recruitment... these AI-based tools raise questions of confidentiality and data security, but also processing bias.
-And in addition to the GDPR, the entry into force of the recent European regulation on artificial intelligence (AI Act) imposes new legal obligations.
-How can the Data Protection Officer (DPO) address these challenges?
+The rise of AI in business is having a major impact on the protection of personal data: chatbots, product recommendations, automatic selection of candidates for recruitment... these AI-based tools raise questions about data confidentiality and security, as well as processing bias.
+And in addition to the RGPD, the entry into force of the recent European regulation on artificial intelligence (AI Act) imposes new legal obligations.
+How can the Data Protection Officer (DPO) meet these challenges?

 Illustration article Personal data: DPOs face the challenge of AI

 Artificial intelligence (AI) is experiencing unprecedented growth.
-It offers revolutionary possibilities for organizations, but raises many concerns around data protection.
+It offers revolutionary possibilities for organisations, but raises a number of concerns about data protection.

-In fact, the personal data protection officer (DPD or DPO in its English name) finds himself at the heart of this challenge.
-Responsible for implementing compliance with European Data Protection Regulation (GDPR) within the organization he has designated him, he must take into account the new AI law (AI Act, in English) voted on March 13, 2024 by the European Parliament.
+The Data Protection Officer (DPO) is at the heart of this challenge.
+Responsible for implementing European Data Protection Regulation (RGPD) within the organisation to which he has been appointed, he must take account of the new AI law (AI Act, in English) voted by the European Parliament on 13 March 2024.

-AI and more particularly Generative AI (IAG), rely on the massive exploitation of data to train algorithmic models, the famous large language models (LLM).
-This collection and processing raises concerns regarding privacy, informed consent and data security.
+AI, and more specifically Generative AI (IAG) are based on the massive exploitation of data to train algorithmic models, the famous large language models (LLM).
+This data collection and processing raises a number of concerns about privacy, informed consent and data security.

-Personal data must also respect the principle of minimization.
-The CNIL defines it as follows: the data must be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.
+Personal data must also comply with the principle of minimization.
+The CNIL defines it as follows: data must be adequate, relevant and limited to what is necessary for the purposes for which it is processed.

-Additionally, AI systems can extend or amplify biases present in training data, thereby threatening the principles of fairness and non-discrimination.
+In addition, AI systems can extend or amplify the biases present in training data, thereby threatening the principles of fairness and non-discrimination.

-For example, the training datasets used to feed facial recognition systems are mainly composed of portraits of white people.
-These systems will therefore recognize people of color less well.
+For example, the training data sets used to feed facial recognition systems are mainly made up of portraits of white people.
+These systems are therefore less likely to recognise people of colour.

-DPOs must be vigilant regarding risks inherent to AI, as :
+DPOs must be vigilant about risks inherent in AI, as :

-• Reidentification of individuals based on supposedly anonymized data
+• Re-identification of individuals from supposedly anonymised data

-• The use of sensitive data (gender, ethnicity, political opinions, etc.) for training models
+• The use of sensitive data (gender, ethnic origin, political opinions, etc.) to train models

-• Tracking and targeting individuals for behavioral advertising purposes
+• Tracking and targeting individuals for behavioural advertising purposes

-• Automated decisions having a significant impact on people (recruitment, credit, etc.)
+• Automated decisions with a significant impact on individuals (recruitment, credit, etc.)

-Beyond risks, DPOs face operational challenges in ensuring AI systems are GDPR compliant.
-Among the main difficulties are:
+Beyond the risks, DPOs face operational challenges in ensuring AI systems are compliant with the GDPR.
+Key challenges include:

 Assessing the necessity and proportionality of data processing for AI systems

-Conducting data protection impact analyzes (AIPD) for high-risk treatments
+Conducting data protection impact assessments (AIPD) for high-risk treatments

-Implementation of appropriate technical and organizational measures (data protection by design, etc.)
+The implementation of appropriate technical and organisational measures (data protection at the design stage, etc.).

 Managing the rights of data subjects (access, rectification, opposition, etc.) in the context of AI